 If you want to visit Spain (and I mean…why wouldn’t you?), odds are you’re probably trying to decide between Madrid vs. Barcelona.
 If we haven’t met yet, I’m Gina, and I’m an aesthetic traveler who is convinced she was Spanish in a past life.
 Spain is one of my favorite countries I’ve visited so far, and if you’re looking to visit too, you should know that Madrid and Barcelona are different in terms of the vibes, things to do, and aesthetic.
 But which city is right for you?

 Well…that’s where I come in!
 Madrid is the capital city of Spain, and Barcelona is arguably Spain’s most popular tourist city.
 I tend to meet people and categorize them as either “Madrid people” or “Barcelona people” in my head.
 Wondering where you fall?
 In this post, I’ll compare Madrid vs. Barcelona and help you decide which one to visit.
-Let’s find your perfect Spanish city!
+Before we jump in, I also wanted to add that I feel like both cities are safe for solo travelers if you happen to be traveling by yourself.

 Explore Spain’s Top Cities with Get Your Guide